 We spent half a day sharing our ideas about what might be in a workshop and agreeing the elements to include.
 Then I went away and produced a draft detailed design.
 We met again with the Learning and Development Manager and went through the design again improving and revising it and incorporating more ideas.
 Then I went away and produced another draft.
 After another iteration, he ran a short pilot workshop for eight people from four countries that went well and we got a few more ideas onhow to improve it still more.

 He has now run an event in Hungary that was very well received.
 The design is fun, very interactive, simple to run and free of cultural bias.
-We expect it will work across all of Europe.
-We have used a similar process to design courses on Developing People and Developing Teams that have been very successful across Europe.
+The design worked well across Europe, including Eastern Europe and Russia.
+We have used a similar process to design courses on Developing People and Developing Teams that have been very successful too.

 This factual description may not capture the shared excitement we feel about working collaboratively and creatively and enjoying the process.
 Both of us know that the designs we produce are much better than any we could have produced separately.